Top of main content

 AER 2.00%

-Interest is calculated each day and credited to your account every month.
+Interest is variable, calculated daily and paid monthly.
 Balances of up to £12,000 will earn the higher rate of interest.
 Only the part of the balance that’s over £12,000 will earn the lower rate of interest.

 Can HSBC change the interest rate?